bblhd/crwm/README.md

 In normal use, these commands aren't entered manually but instead via a hotkey manager.
-A sane default is provided in the form of `crwmkeys`, but any hotkey manager or equivalent will work, such as `sxhkd`. `crwmkeys` should be run at the same time that crwm is
+A sane default is provided in the form of `crwmkeys`, but any hotkey manager or equivalent will work, such as `sxhkd`. `crwmkeys` should be run at the same time that `crwm` is.

 The default keybindings for `crwmkeys` are pretty simple.
-The default modifier key is meta/windows/command key.
+The default modifier key is windows/command key.

 | Keys | Action |
 | --- | --- |